csjiezhao/SE-GCL/README.md

 │  train.py		# train the SE-GCL model
 │
-├─checkpoints 	# a empty folder for saving model checkpoints ├─data/Porto	# a empty folder to store data ├─embeddings	# a empty folder to store segment embeddings │
+├─checkpoints 	# a empty folder for saving model checkpoints ├─data/Porto	# a empty folder to place data ├─embeddings	# a empty folder to store segment embeddings │
 ├─preprocessing